squid-cache/squid-cache.github.io/ConfigExamples/Intercept/OpenBsdPf.rst

 2013/04/16 14:28:37 kid1|  FD 12, 127.0.0.1 [Stopped, reason:Listener socket closed job49]: (53) Software caused connection abort
 }}}

+ . {X} PF offers a '''rdr-to''' option.
+However this not supported with any Squid.
+Use '''divert-to''' instead.

 === OpenBSD 4.1 to 4.3 ===
  . {X} NOTE: OpenBSD older than 4.4 requires [[Squid-3.2]] or older built with '''--enable-pf-transparent''' and only supports the NAT interception method.